alsinlinduu/alison-2c/README.md

 # no-encanto-das-do-job
-sr feliz é o lema né bebelas
+ser feliz é o lema né bebelas
+a melhor parte,é as do job